 City-owned reservoirs are open for fishing from shore and boats.
+A New York State fishing license and following all applicable New York State fishing regulations is required.
 It is common for many reservoirs to produce 4–5 pound bass and lake trout exceeding 15 pounds!
 If you are interested in angling from a boat, visit Boating for Anglers for information about boat tags and other boating requirements.

 In addition to our reservoirs, we also offer City-owned watershed lands that border excellent trout fishing streams such as the Batavia Kill, West Branch Delaware River, Esopus Creek, and many smaller tributaries.